 Both are a great way to get yourself into the habit of saving money on a weekly basis, and a wonderful way to put together your first emergency fund.
 After thinking about this for a while, it became apparent that it would also make an excellent teaching opportunity to help children save small amounts on a consistent basis over a long period of time.
 With this in mind, we have created four new challenge sheets specifically for kids.

-These work the same way that the original 52 week challenge sheet works, but simply uses coin denominations for the weekly amount to be saved instead of a dollar bill.
-Each week for a year-long period, a coin should be saved with an additional coin added each additional week.
+These work the same way that the original 52 week challenge sheet works, but use coin denominations for the weekly amount to be saved instead of a dollar bill.
+Each week for a year-long period, a coin should be saved with an additional coin added each week.

 52 Week Quarter Challenge